cosmos/ibc/spec/client/ics-028-wasm-client/README.md

 ### Client state

-The wasm client state tracks location of the wasm bytecode via `codeId`.
+The WASM client state tracks location of the WASM bytecode via `codeId`.
 Binary data represented by `data` field is opaque and only interpreted by the WASM Client Code. `type` represents client type.
 `type` and `codeId` both are immutable.

 ```typescript